-Aberaeron is a picture postcard pretty harbour town, recently voted the 'Best Place in Wales' by the Royal Town Planning Institute.
+Aberaeron is picture postcard pretty with colourful and graceful buildings, friendly leisure harbour and a great series of summer events.
+No wonder it was voted the 'Best Place in Wales' by the Royal Town Planning Institute.

 Aberaeron - an architectural gem

-The distinctive colours and render pattern on the houses - not unlike the edge of a postage stamp - were, in fact, featured on the one penny postage stamp in series celebrating British rural architecture.
+The distinctive colours and render pattern on the Regency style houses - not unlike the edge of a postage stamp - were featured on the one penny postage stamp in series celebrating British rural architecture.

-A short walk or cycle ride along the river Aeron takes you to Llanerchaeron a minor gentry estate, now owned by the National Trust.
+You can continue along the river valley on foot or by bike to Llanerchaeron a gentleman's estate, now owned by the National Trust.
 The villa, designed in the 1790s, is the most complete example of the early work of John Nash, the architect of London's Regent Street and Regent's Park.

 Aberaeron is a bit of a foodie town with the Cardigan Bay Seafood Festival held in July on the quayside.
 It's an unmissable opportunity to taste local seafood and other local produce prepared by local and celebrity chefs along the quayside.
 For locals and regular visitors, a stroll along the quayside, at any time of the year, is not complete without a portion of fish and chips and some delicious honey ice cream.